THUND3RC0D3/About-Me/README.md

 - I am a *Civil Air Patrol* cadet, and my rank is Airman First-Class.
 - I have experience with flying a Cessna aircraft as a copilot.

-> What is Civil Air Patrol: https://www.gocivilairpatrol.com/about/who-we-are
+> What Civil Air Patrol is: https://www.gocivilairpatrol.com/about/who-we-are

-These are all the facts about me that I wanted to share with you all!